BiBiServ/instantbibi/README.md

 and deploy the bibimainapp.
 You can view the start page on localhost:8080.
 It will create the bibidomain in /tmp/${user.name}.

+The default admin credentials are **testadmin** and **simplepassword** When you have logged in you can change the BiBiTools properties which defines for example the Docker Hub Organisation that is used for the deployed tools.

 ###### Options

 * -Dbase.dir=<dir> lets you change the default domain directory.
 Default: /tmp/${user.name}